Attriumph/Interview-Problem-Summary/README.md

 If children set float, the parent will lose height from children.
 In order to let the parent looks like contain children, we have several method:
 1. add new tag in the parent element: < br style="clear:both" />
 2. Float (Nearly) Everything
-3. set the parent container overflow: hidden,  or overflow: auto;
+3. set the parent container overflow: hidden,  or overflow: ;
 4. use clearfix/pseudo class:
 ```javascript
         .clearfix:after {